 The Tea Room and ice-cream

 You can also order delicious home made lunches, including sandwiches, paninis, soups, jacket potatoes, traditional ploughmans, and mouth-wateringly good deserts.
+They also do one of the best hot chocolates in the Peak District.

 Enjoy your food in the tea room at the back with lovely views overlooking the hills.
 Or cosy up in the stable area.
-The tea room is a good option for little ones as there are books to read and bricks to play with.

 Outside the tea rooms is a courtyard area with picnic benches (although it is kindly requested not to bring your own food to eat here).